Consequences of Not Having a Partnership Agreement

 1. Litigation against the Third Party

 It means a partnership deed first needs to be prepared before it can be registered.
-As a result, partners cannot turn to any legal action against such third parties if they have a conflict with the outsiders at some point.
+As a result, partners cannot turn to any legal action against such third parties if they have a conflict with outsiders at some point.

 1. Effects on Dissolution and Winding up of Firm

 The dissolution of a partnership with no written agreement also presents a number of challenges.
-The Act provides for a provision on the dissolution, but the lack of a prescribed formal method of dissolution is most likely to cause a dispute over the distribution of the property and that of the liabilities.
+The Act provides for a provision on the dissolution, but the lack of a prescribed formal method of dissolution is most likely to cause a dispute over the distribution of the property and the liabilities.

 For instance, partners may differ as to how the business assets should be divided or how the business liabilities should be paid.